Property owners almost always initiate the LID process. The first things to do if you are considering forming an LID are to:

 City staff will:

-- Give authorization to the successful contractor or to the Maintenance Bureau to begin work.
+- Give authorization to the successful contractor to begin work.

 - Inspect the work during construction to assure that it meets all standards and specifications.